yvanroan/reasoning_vlm/README.md

 - Inferences about human behavior that caused this arrangement

-Your system doesn't just see what's there - it understands what's unusual, risky, or indicative of certain human behaviors based on comparative analysis.
+it system doesn't just see what's there - it understands what's unusual, risky, or indicative of certain human behaviors based on comparative analysis.